 Music therapy uses music and sound to help express emotions and improve emotional and physical well being.

-- improve your emotional and physical well being
+- It can help you relax and improve your emotional and physical well being.

 In a music therapy session, you might: